AdamJelley/AdamJelley.github.io/content/home/publications.md

 widget: pages

 # Disable
-active: false
+active: true

 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 90
+weight: 60

-title: Recent Publications
+title: Publications
 subtitle: ''

 content: